luchaoo7/free-vpn/README.md

 # Your Own Free VPN

-This template demonstrates how to create a free VPN running on an AWS EC2 instance using the Serverless Framework.
+This template demonstrates how to create a free VPN running on an AWS EC2 instance using the Serverless Framework and leveraging [OpenVPN](https://openvpn.net/vpn-software-packages/).

 ## Requirements